 What You Cannot Recycle

 Anything not in the list above.
-If you think an item is not recyclable, but seems wasteful to trash, please check out some Alternative Options for Disposal.
+If an item is not recyclable, but it seems wasteful to toss in the trash, please check out some Alternative Options for Disposal.

 - Do not bag your recyclables!
 Note: no black bags as they are automatically assume to be trash and discarded at the recycling center.